dannywillems/ocaml-cordova-example/README.md

 The Makefile allows you to keep old built archive.

 * BUILD_DIRECTORY: the directory where you want to keep the archive.
-An android and ios subdirectory are created and the archive is copied into the appropriate directory.
+An android and ios subdirectory are created and the archive is copied in the appropriate directory.
 * BUILD_NAME_TEMPLATE: the Makefile renames the built apk or ipa.
 You can choose the name template.